JessicaML/sciencemotion/README.md

 # ScienceMotion

-*This is an application to learn the concepts of high-school level Science through animation*
+*This is an application to learn the concepts of high-school level science through animation*

 ## To run the application

 Enter the following commands in the terminal:

- - $ git clone git@github.com:JessicaML/ScienceMotion.git
+ - $ git clone git@github.com:JessicaML/sciencemotion.git
  - $ cd ScienceMotion
  - $ npm install
  - $ node index.js